Azure/batch-shipyard/recipes/MXNet-GPU/README.md

 required for Multi-Instance tasks.
 * `command` should contain the command to pass to the Docker run invocation.
 For this example, we will run the CIFAR-10 Resnet example across distributed nodes in the `alfpark/mxnet:gpu` Docker image.
+Note that for multinode jobs, the R backend for mxnet currently does not support multiple nodes, please use the python backend and scripts.
 The application `command` to run would be:
-`"/mxnet/run_mxnet.sh cifar-10-py $AZ_BATCH_NODE_SHARED_DIR/gfs"`.
-The source
+`"/mxnet/run_mxnet.sh cifar-10-py $AZ_BATCH_NODE_SHARED_DIR/gfs --model-prefix $AZ_BATCH_TASK_WORKING_DIR/cifar-10-model"`.
-for `run_mxnet.sh` can be found [here](./docker/run_mxnet.sh). `run_mxnet.sh`
+The source for `run_mxnet.sh` can be found [here](./docker/run_mxnet.sh).
-will automatically use all available GPUs on every node.
+`run_mxnet.sh` will automatically use all available GPUs on every node.
-  * **NOTE:** tasks that span multiple compute nodes will need their input and output stored on a shared file system, otherwise MXNet will not be able to start.
-To override the input/output directory for the example above, specify the parameter to the shell script with the location of the shared file system such as Azure File Docker Volume, NFS, GlusterFS, etc. The example above already is writing to a GlusterFS share.
+  * **NOTE:** tasks that span multiple compute nodes will need their input stored on a shared file system, otherwise MXNet will not be able to start.
+To override the input directory for the example above, specify the parameter to the shell script with the location of the shared file system such as Azure File Docker Volume, NFS, GlusterFS, etc. The example above already is writing to a GlusterFS share.
 * `shared_data_volumes` should have a valid volume name as defined in the global configuration file.
 Please see the global configuration section above for details.
+* `gpu` must be set to `true`.
+This enables invoking the `nvidia-docker` wrapper.
 * `multi_instance` property must be defined
   * `num_instances` should be set to `pool_specification_vm_count` or
     `pool_current_dedicated`